First Move Wins

 “What's an industry plant?”
 It was Åke’s turn to be oblivious.

-“What!
+“What?!
 No!”
-Max jumped into Åke’s defense.
+Max jumped to Åke’s defense.
 “He’s from the Digging Grounds!
-No offense bro, but who would invest in some poor guy?”
+Rags to riches!”

 “Bro,” Åke said, leaning over to look past Mina at Max.
-“I grew up among French aristocrats.
-Claiming I’m from the countryside is a total misrepresentation.”
+“I have been living among French aristocrats since the age of eight.
+Claiming I come from nothing is a touch misrepresentative.”

 “Industry plant,” Ekster coughed.